Kwame Nkrumah: History, Major Facts & 10 Memorable Achievements

 Just how instrumental was Ghana’s first president Kwame Nkrumah in the decolonization of Africa?
-To fully understand the contributions he made to Ghana and the African continent at large, here is a quick look at the 10 most memorable achievements of Kwame Nkrumah, Ghana’s first president.
+To fully understand the contributions he made to Ghana and the African continent at large, here is a quick look at the life, major facts and 10 most memorable accomplishments of Kwame Nkrumah, Ghana’s first president.

 Quick Facts about Kwame Nkrumah